Peoria, Illinois: Top employers

-According to Peoria's 2018 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2023 Annual Comprehensive Financial Report, the top employers in the city are:

 Arts and culture

+Museums

 Museums in Peoria include the Pettengill-Morron House, the John C Flanagan House of the Peoria Historical Society, and the Wheels o' Time Museum.
-The Museum Block, opened on October 12, 2012, houses the Peoria Riverfront Museum, a planetarium, and the Caterpillar World Visitors Center.
+The Museum Block, opened on October 12, 2012, houses the Peoria Riverfront Museum and the Caterpillar World Visitors Center.

-The Peoria Art Guild hosts the Annual Art Fair, which is continually rated as one of the 100 top art fairs in the nation.

-Three cultural institutions are located in Glen Oak Park.
-The Peoria Zoo, formerly Glen Oak Zoo, was expanded and refurbished in recent years.
-Finished in 2009, the new zoo improvements more than triple the size of the zoo and feature a major African safari exhibit.
+The Museum Block, also known as Museum Square, is a $100+ million project that contains the Peoria Riverfront Museum and The Caterpillar Experience, a museum and visitor center showcasing Caterpillar past, present, and future.
+It is located in downtown Peoria along the Illinois River at the site formerly known as the Sears Block or Washington Square.
+The Block broke ground on September 7, 2010 and opened in October 2012.
+The Peoria PlayHouse Children's Museum opened in June 2015 in the Glen Oak Pavilion.

+Festivals

+The Heart of Illinois Fair was established in 1949 and has run annually since.
 The Steamboat Classic, held every summer, is the world's largest four-mile (6 km) running race and draws international runners.
 The Peoria Santa Claus Parade, which started in 1888, is the oldest running holiday parade in the United States.